its-srishti/its-srishti.github.io/_pages/favourites.md

     <div class="title">
       <a href="https://www.goodreads.com/book/show/1829763.Yajnaseni">Yagyaseni: The Story of Draupadi</a>
     </div>
-    <div class="desc">A poetic retelling of the Mahabharata through Draupadi’s eyes.
+    <div class="desc" style="text-align: justify;">A poetic retelling of the Mahabharata through Draupadi’s eyes.
 Rich in imagery, raw in emotion.
 Her voice flows like fire wrapped in silk.</div>
   </div>

   <div class="fav-card">